 Helium compressors from the COOLPAK i range are used to drive the cold heads from the COOLPOWER i series with variable motor speed and thus increase the cooling performance.
 In addition to the standard products, we also offer these cold heads, in custom designs in accordance with customer requirements.

 Owing to the simple design of the pneumatically driven built-in cold heads, maintenance is easy.
 It can be performed in place without detaching the cold head from the vacuum chamber.

 Maintenance for the mechanically driven cold heads is easy as well.
-It can take place at the place of use and can be carried out without impacting the surrounding infrastructure, in particular with no breaking of the chamber’s vacuum by the service personnel.
+It can be performed at the place of use and carried out without impacting the surrounding infrastructure, in particular with no breaking of the chamber’s vacuum by the service personnel.

 Their eco mode is set for long term operation and lifetime energy saving.

 High reliability and resistance